CanDIG/rems-demo/README.md

 If you modify the networking of the docker containers, consider the following:

 There is a `frontendUrl` hardcoded in `rp-keycloak.realm-export.json`.
-This should correspond to the value of `OIDC_METADATA_URL` in the environment of the REMS container.
 Having this value be hardcoded is not ideal, but it is a workaround for some issues introduced by the combination of the following:
     - The way that REMS handles networking with the IdP
     - The docker-compose bridge network's use of internal ports.

-The value of `frontendUrl` can be modified in the realm-export.json file, or through the keycloak administrative console in the browser.
+The value of `frontendUrl` can be modified in the realm-export.json file **prior to** running `./init/rp-keycloak.sh`, or through the keycloak administrative console in the browser.

+If you are encountering issues with REMS authentication, try the following:
+- Use the brower's `Network` inspector to see how login is being routed
+- Modify rp-keycloak's `frontendUrl`
+- Modify the REMS environment variable `OIDC_METADATA_URL`